 all courts and persons acting judicially shall presume the statement proved.

 [Section 47 amended by No. 84 of 2004 s.
-80.]
+80; No. 28 of 2006 s.
+349.]

 48. Right of representation in proceedings

 Any person generally or specifically authorised in writing by the Minister for that purpose may in any legal proceedings in any court to which a person of Aboriginal descent is a party, or in which a person of Aboriginal descent is indicted for or charged with any crime or offence, address the court or the jury on behalf of that person and examine and cross-examine witnesses.